rhx/SwiftGLib/README.md

 ## What is new?

-The current version introduces a new build system and signal generation code contributed bby Mikoláš Stuchlík (see the **Building** Section below).
+The current version introduces a new build system and signal generation code contributed by Mikoláš Stuchlík (see the **Building** Section below).

 ### Other nobable changes